Child Custody Lawyers & Attorneys

 If there is no case already decided and you need to get custody adjudicated, then you will have to file a Custody Petition if you are not married to the other parent.
 If you are married, you can just file for divorce and obtain a custody determination in your divorce.
 If you are not married though, you can still file a petition for custody and have the judge grant you custody at the hearing.

-Our custody attorneys can help you modify custody if your prior decree is in Jefferson County, Shelby County, Montgomery County, Madison County, Morgan County, Limestone County, Cullman County, Walker County, Blount County, St. Clair County, Calhoun County, Talladega County, Elmore County, Autauga County, Chilton County, Tuscaloosa County, or anywhere else in Central or Northern Alabama.
+We can help whether you need a custody attorney in Montgomery County, Jefferson County, Shelby County, Blount County, Madison County, Morgan County, Limestone County, Cullman County, Walker County, St. Clair County, Calhoun County, Talladega County, Elmore County, Autauga County, Chilton County, Tuscaloosa County, or anywhere else in Central or Northern Alabama.
 Call our child custody lawyers today for a free phone consultation and to find out whether filing for custody, whether in a prior case or filing for custody in a new matter, is right for you.